Undline/UndChain/M3L_GSS.md

 ---

 ### **Nesting Frames**
 Frames can be nested to create advanced layouts.
 For example, a Flex Frame might contain a Grid Frame, which itself contains Relative Frames for individual widget placement.
+For deeply nested layouts, it is recommended to use external files for `children` after three levels of nesting.

-**Example**:
+**Example Hybrid**:
 ```toml
 [[layout.container.content]]
 type = "frame"